 Jasminum humile is an evergreen Shrub growing to 3 m (9ft) by 3 m (9ft).

-It is hardy to zone 8.
-It is in leaf 12-Jan It is in flower from Jul to August.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+See above for USDA hardiness.
+It is hardy to UK zone 8.
+It is in leaf all year, in flower from July to August.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.

 Woodland Garden Sunny Edge; Dappled Shade;